AndrasKovacs/elaboration-zoo/nosubst.md

 However, if we try to generalize this rule in order to make all substitutions disappear, it gets a bit ugly, and we still can't return `Type`, because often there is no argument to be applied, and we're left with a plain lambda, and as we've seen we can't infer `Type` from that.

-So let's make some sort of semantic value for type checking itself, and return that from `infer`:
+So let's make some sort of semantic value for type checking itself:

 ```haskell
 data Infer